CFFM-FM

 CFFM-FM is a Canadian radio station broadcasting at 97.5 FM in Williams Lake, British Columbia, with an active rock format as The Goat.
 The station also rebroadcasts at 94.9 FM in Quesnel and at 99.7 FM in 100 Mile House.

 CFFM-FM is owned by Vista Broadcast Group.

 History

-The station was approved by CRTC in 1986 and was launched in 1987 as CFFM-FM originally with a country format, over the years the station went through different ownerships and music formats.
-In July 2014, The station became known as 97.5 The Goat with an active rock format.
+The station was approved by CRTC in 1986 and was launched August 31, 1987, originally with a country format.
+Over the years the station went through different ownerships and music formats.
+In July 2014, the station became known as 97.5 The Goat with an active rock format.